Jumping over the Tasman for a trip to New Zealand? Find out why travel insurance is still worth having.

 - Cancellation cover, including for bad weather, strikes, missed flights, travel delays, reimbursement of prepaid expenses and more

-- Luggage and personal belongings cover, for theft, destruction and damage of luggage and personal possessions.
+- Luggage and personal belongings cover, for theft, destruction and damage to luggage and personal possessions.
 Consider extra cover for valuables if needed

 - Cover for loss of cash, passports and other essential travel documents